be edited directly.

 The Wrinkled Rock Climbers Trailhead is located on State Highway 244, adjacent to the west boundary of Mount Rushmore National Memorial.

-Granite Sports in Hill City South Dakota is the main gear shop in the Hills.
-They offer an assortment of clothing options, Climbing gear, Guidebooks, Shoes, Ropes and even a Bargain Cave!
+Granite Sports in Hill City and Roamin Around in Rapid City are the main gear shops in the Hills.
+They offer an assortment of clothing options, Climbing gear, Guidebooks, Shoes, Ropes, etc!
 The staff is super friendly and are always willing to answer questions.
-Check their website out here: http://www.granitesports.biz/
+Check their websites out here:

 NORTHERN HILLS CAMPING ( SPEARFISH AREA )